Reactions to the 2023 Israeli judicial reform: Representatives

 Representative Steve Cohen described the Israeli government's efforts to change the judicial system and the balance of powers in Israel as "a very disturbing and concerning set of events."
 Netanyahu's coalition, he warned, "is apparently trying to change the judiciary in such a way that the executive and the legislature will have much more control and the independent judiciary will disappear."

 Representative Jan Schakowsky says she is "deeply concerned by the far-right's proposal to restrict the independence and powers of Israel's judiciary.
 I fear it would jeopardize Israeli democracy and undermine the U.S.-Israel relationship."
 She added "I hope the protesters will be heard and that this plan will be abandoned."

 Representative Earl Blumenauer echoes those comments, saying that "a radical overhaul of the judiciary is ill advised and appears to have severe implications for Israel."

 Representative Mark DeSaulnier says that he is "deeply concerned by proposals in Israel to undermine its democratic institutions by dramatically overhauling the judicial system."

 Representative Melanie Stansbury notes that "across the world, modern democracies depend on systems of checks and balances to ensure the balance of power and ensure that governments remain accountable to their people and the rule of law."

 Representative Anna Eshoo warns that "the strength of the U.S.-Israel relationship is rooted in our mutual commitment to democracy.
 By moving forward with his proposal to gut the Israeli judiciary, Prime Minister Netanyahu is not only jeopardizing Israel's democratic institutions, he is straining the critical relationship between our countries."

 Representative Barbara Lee notes that "an impartial, independent judiciary is a vital cornerstone of democracy.
 I strongly condemn Netanyahu's efforts to politicize Israel's Supreme Court."

 Sixteen Jewish Representatives including Jerry Nadler, Brad Schneider, Jamie Raskin, Elissa Slotkin, Debbie Wasserman Schultz and Susan Wild sent a letter to President Herzog, Prime Minister Netanyahu and Opposition Leader Lapid, expressing their "profound concern about [the] proposed changes... [which] could undermine Israeli democracy and the civil rights and religious freedoms it protects."

+According to Representative Ro Khanna, whose constituency includes much of what is known as "Silicon Valley", the valley's high-tech investors were "leaving Israel".
+Khanna stated that he "certainly believe[s] that Israel is a friend and ally, but we want to have that grounded around democracy and the rule of law."

 Others

-Former Mayor of New York City, Michael Bloomberg, warned against damage to Israel's economy, security, and relations with the United States if the reform is passed.
+Former mayor of New York City Michael Bloomberg warned against damage to Israel's economy, security, and relations with the United States if the reform is passed.